Adult Mental Health Services

 These services are available 24/7 to address urgent needs like severe anxiety, suicidal thoughts, or trauma responses.

-Short-term stabilization programs focus on getting you back on track quickly.
-They may include counseling, medication adjustments, or referrals for further care.
+Short-term programs may include counseling, medication adjustments, or referrals for further care.
 If needed, service providers connect you with local emergency departments, psychiatric units, or community resources in Oakland County.

 Community support services help you with daily needs, making life easier and more manageable.
 Meals on Wheels ensures you get nutritious food at home.
 Personal care services assist with bathing, dressing, or grooming if needed.